 Motorcycles are exhilarating and economic.
 They can course different terrains with little difficulty and can navigate through traffic more easily than their 4-wheeled counterparts.
 But taking out all that interior bulk for more speed and torque does make your trips more dangerous since there’s no barrier protecting you from the ground or vehicle you come into contact with.
 If you want to drive your motorcycle for decades to come, here are five safety tips every new rider should know.

-Avoid purchasing more bike than you can manage.
+Avoid purchasing more bikes than you can manage.
 Today’s fleet of motorcycles might surprise both newcomers and veterans to the motorcycling landscape.
-Even models outfitted with small displacement engines can generate more torque than their predecessors 10 or 20 years ago.
+Even models outfitted with small-displacement engines can generate more torque than their predecessors 10 or 20 years ago.

 Shop for a bike that you feel comfortable driving in, not just because it looks cool or is the most expensive.
 Upon being seated, your feet should be able to rest effortlessly on the pavement without having to tiptoe.
 Control should also dictate your decision when looking for a bike.
 If it feels too heavy, don’t take it otherwise you may be gambling your life and the life of your future passengers.